jacebrowning/coverage-space-cli/README.md

 $ coverage.space <owner/repo> <metric>
 ```

-For example:
+For example, after testing with code coverage enabled:

 ```
 $ coverage.space owner/repo unit
 ```

-This will attempt to extract the current coverage data from your working tree.
+will attempt to extract the current coverage data from your working tree and compare that with the last known value.
 The coverage value can also be manually specified:

 ```
 $ coverage.space <owner/repo> <metric> <value>